Charles C. Glover: Public advocacy and philanthropy

 Glover made major contributions to the landscape of Massachusetts Avenue NW.
 While living at 4300 Massachusetts Avenue, Glover contributed to its development.
 Glover was also attributed with helping develop Embassy Row.
 In 1928, when Glover provided a site for the British Legation at 3100 Massachusetts Avenue, it was the birth of what is now known as Embassy Row.

 The construction of the National Cathedral was launched under Glover's leadership at a meeting in his house on Lafayette Square in 1891.
 In 1896, anticipating on the avenue's extension beyond Rock Creek, he built his country house and estate, Westover, south of the present Ward Circle.
 (Westover was razed and redeveloped in the 1960s.)
 About a decade later, he moved there permanently and used the avenue for his daily commute downtown.
 Glover was also a trustee of American University, and was instrumental in its establishment on its current main campus, immediately northwest of Westover.
 Fittingly, when a new bridge was built in the late 1930s to carry Massachusetts Avenue over Rock Creek, it was dedicated with Glover's name.

 In addition to promoting the creation of parkland through his efforts in Congress, Glover also donated land of his own.
-In 1924 he gave some 80 acres of land which, together with a smaller gift from oil heiress Anne Archbold, daughter of John Dustin Archbold, formed Glover-Archbold Park.
+In 1924 he gave some 80 acres of land which, together with a smaller gift from oil heiress Anne Mills Archbold, daughter of John Dustin Archbold, formed Glover-Archbold Park.
 He also donated other tracts of land in the Eastern part of the District of Columbia.
 In the early 1920s, he also secured funding for the design of Arlington Memorial Bridge, which was completed a decade later.